lepture/nico/docs/en/index.md

 We will need node-gyp to compile c module, and it will trouble Windows Users.
 If you are on a Windows, please check <https://github.com/TooTallNate/node-gyp>, and install the missing requirements.

 After the installation, maybe you have to deal with the environment variables.
-Linux & Mac user just editor your shell rc file (.bashrc or .zshrc):
+Linux & Mac user just edit your shell rc file (.bashrc or .zshrc):

 ```
 export NODE_PATH="/usr/local/share/npm/lib/node_modules"